 a.
-Consumer/client, rather than farmers, the starting point of innovation
+Consumer/client, rather than farmers, the starting point of innovation market linkages and value-added innovations.

-Current industry trends tell us that startups in the agri-value chain are deeply concentrated in the e-grocery/retail end or in the midstream segment for market linkages and value added innovations.
 These include assaying and grading, certification and standards development, optimisation of logistics, all in the B2B (business to business) segment, where startups can work with other actors in more controlled environments and expect assured returns.